 At this stage, a project manager becomes more of a business partner, controlling support operations and ensuring that the app is stable and successful.

 As you can see, a project manager is a vital gear in the complex app development machine: take it away, and you’ll have to spend weeks putting the mechanism together again.
-If you need a project manager for your app development projects, we'd be happy to help!
+If you need a project manager for your app development projects or would like to learn more about how to manage app development, we'd be happy to help!